Flavian dynasty: Financial reforms

-One of Vespasian's first acts as Emperor was to enforce a tax reform to restore the Empire's depleted treasury.
+One of Vespasian's first acts as Emperor was to introduce a tax reform to restore the Empire's depleted treasury.
 After Vespasian arrived in Rome in mid-70, Mucianus continued to press Vespasian to collect as many taxes as possible, renewing old ones and instituting new ones.
 Mucianus and Vespasian increased the tribute of the provinces, and kept a watchful eye upon the treasury officials.
 The Latin proverb "Pecunia non olet" ("Money does not smell") may have been created when he had introduced a urine tax on public toilets.

 Upon his accession, Domitian revalued the Roman coinage to the standard of Augustus, increasing the silver content of the denarius by 12%.
 An imminent crisis in 85, however, forced a devaluation to the Neronian standard of 65, but this was still higher than the level which Vespasian and Titus had maintained during their reign, and Domitian's rigorous taxation policy ensured that this standard was sustained for the following eleven years.
 Coin types from this era display a highly consistent degree of quality, including meticulous attention to Domitian's titulature, and exceptionally refined artwork on the reverse portraits.

 Jones estimates Domitian's annual income at more than 1,200 million sestertii, of which over one-third would presumably have been spent on maintaining the Roman army.
 The other major area of expenditure encompassed the vast reconstruction programme carried out on the city of Rome itself.